A Guide to PCP [Personal Contract Purchase]

 How are the monthly payments calculated?

-There are several factors and variables involved when calculating the monthly repayments for Personal Contract Purchase, the provider will take into account:
+There are several factors and variables to consider when calculating the monthly repayments for PCP, the finance company will take into account the following criteria:

-- The total price of the vehicle at the start
+- The vehicle invoice price at the start of the agreement.

-- How much initial deposit, this can be from zero to a maximum of 40%
+- How much is the initial deposit, this can be from zero to a maximum of 40%, although 10% is considered to be the optimum..

-- How many miles per annum you are intending to cover
+- How many miles per annum the vehicle will be doing.

-After all the above has been considered and when you have decided what contract period you require, usually between 24-48 months, your monthly payment can be calculated.
+After all the above has been taken in to consideration, your monthly payments can be calculated.

 You will also agree on a GMFV (or GFV) which is the guaranteed minimum future value figure – sometimes called a balloon or residual value.
 This figure is calculated by the finance company and is based on how well the vehicle holds its value in the market.